JonathanPrentice/Udacity-Data-Analyst-Nanodegree/Project 3 - Communicate Data Findings/README - Project 3.md

-# 📊 Data Visualization Project
+# 📊 Data Visualization Project - Ford GoBike System Data

 ## 🎯 Project Overview
 This project explores the importance of **data visualization** in the data analysis process.
 It consists of two parts: